checkly/docs.checklyhq.com/site/content/docs/monitoring/check-pricing.md

 <img class="screenshot-partial" alt="cost helper widget" src="/docs/images/monitoring/price-helper.png"/>

-## API, TCP and Browser checks
+## API and Browser checks

-Browser checks, TCP and API checks have a base price per check run.
+Browser checks and API checks have a base price per check run.
 Always refer to our [pricing page](https://www.checklyhq.com/pricing/) for the latest prices.
 The base cost is typically listed as $X per 1k or 10k check runs.

 {{< info >}}
 **Example:** If a browser check is running once per hour with a cost of $5 per 1000 check runs, the monthly base cost for the check would be $3.65.